Norbert515/flutter_ide/README.md

 This could especially be useful for widgets which take in data, which you'd first have to mock out.
 In the IDE you could provide the data to use and even change it (using Live-Reload).
-Think about a text card where you want to fine tune the behaviour with different text sizes.
+Think about a text card where you want to fine tune the behaviour using different text lengths.

-#### Storyboards
+#### iOS like Storyboards

+**A visual overview over the pages in the app and their connections.**

 Again, Flutter can render the pages (they are only widget).

 What needs to be done is: